 ABS Australian Bureau of Statistics

 AMP Asset management plan (also called an IAMP)

 Commission Essential Services Commission, established under the Essential Services Commission Act 2002

 CPI Consumer Price Index (Adelaide, All Groups)

 Council City of West Torrens

 CWMS Community Wastewater Management System

 ESC Act Essential Services Commission Act 2002

 F&A Local Government Advice: Framework and Approach - Final Report

 FTE Full Time Equivalent

-AMP Infrastructure and asset management plan (also called an AMP)
+IAMP Infrastructure and asset management plan (also called an AMP)

 LG Act Local Government Act 1999

 LGA SA Financial Indicators Paper Local Government Association of South Australia, Financial Sustainability Information Paper 9 - Financial Indicators Revised May 2019

 LGGC Local Government Grants Commission

 LGPI Local Government Price Index

 LTFP Long-term financial plan

 Regulations Local Government (Financial Management) Regulations 2011

 RBA Reserve Bank of Australia

 SACES The South Australian Centre for Economic Studies

 SEIFA Socio-Economic Indexes for Areas

 SMP Strategic management plan

 SG Superannuation Guarantee

 The scheme or advice Local Government Advice Scheme

-The Commission's key advice findings for the City of West Torrens

-The Essential Services Commission (Commission) considers the City of West Torrens (Council) to be in a sustainable financial position with projected operating surpluses and the forecast renewal of its infrastructure assets to continue to underpin its strong financial performance, without the need for further significant rate increases.

-However, the Commission suggests the following steps for the City of West Torrens to ensure that it budgets transparently, reports its cost savings and efficiencies, manages its borrowing risk prudently, plans its asset needs appropriately and continues to limit the extent of further rate increases.

-Budgeting considerations

-- Provide greater transparency in its long-term financial plan (and as necessary, its annual business plan and budget) by clearly identifying the annual inflation and other relevant assumptions as inputs to its projected revenue (including rates) and spending. - Continue to review its inflation assumptions in its forward projections from 2023-24 (but more transparently, as per Finding 1), given the potential for higher short-term inflation outcomes, followed by a return to long-term averages.

-Providing evidence of ongoing cost efficiencies

-Continue to report its cost savings and efficiencies in its future budgets, to demonstrate its commitment to achieving cost control and efficiency across its operations and service delivery.

-Continuing to manage borrowing risk
+OFFICIAL 1 The Commission's key advice findings for the City of West Torrens a su infra Essential Services Commission ( Commission ) considers the City of West Torrens ( Council ) to be in istainable financial position with projected operating surpluses and the forecast renewal of its astructure assets to continue to underpin its strong financial performance, without the need for her significant rate increases. bud vever, the Commission suggests the following steps for the City of West Torrens to ensure that it gets transparently, reports its cost savings and efficiencies, manages its borrowing risk prudently, is its asset needs appropriately and continues to limit the extent of further rate increases.
+Bud geting considerations 1.
+Provide greater transparency in its long-term financial plan (and as necessary, its annual business plan and budget) by clearly identifying the annual inflation and other relevant assumptions as inputs to its projected revenue (including rates) and spending.
+2. Continue to review its inflation assumptions in its forward projections from 2023-24 (but more transparently, as per Finding 1 ), given the potential for higher short-term inflation outcomes, followed by a return to long-term averages.
+Prov viding evidence of ongoing cost efficiencies 3.
+Continue to report its cost savings and efficiencies in its future budgets, to demonstrate its commitment to achieving cost control and efficiency across its operations and service delivery. Соп tinuing to manage borrowing risk 4.
 Continue to monitor its borrowing liabilities, including the impact of any interest rate increases, to ensure that levels are sustainable with reference to the operating income (including rates income) and any grants for capital projects that it receives.

-Refinements to asset management planning

-5. Review the estimates of asset lives and valuations informing its forecast rate of asset consumption (and depreciation expenses) in its long-term financial plan and asset management plans, with a particular focus on the appropriateness of the estimated value of the depreciation expenses in the context of asset renewal expenditure requirements.
+Refi nements to asset management planning 5.
+Review the estimates of asset lives and valuations informing its forecast rate of asset consumption (and depreciation expenses) in its long-term financial plan and asset management plans, with a particular focus on the appropriateness of the estimated value of the depreciation expenses in the context of asset renewal expenditure requirements.
+Con taining rate levels 6.

-Containing rate levels

 Continue to limit future increases on its average and minimum rates to help reduce any potential emerging affordability risk, in consultation with the community with reference to service levels and differential rate levels, as appropriate.
+Loca al Government Advice: City of West Torrens OFFICIAL

-About the advice 2
+2 About the advice